 Sarah’s labour of love has also resulted in the publication of two books, so far:

-As mentioned above there is also an adjacent “Civic” cemetery to the north, with a smaller raised area for interment of ashes to the east of the New Ground.
-Both of these came into service in 1999 and are administered and maintained by Settle Town Council.
+The “Civic” cemetery mentioned above is adjacent to the north end of the New Ground, with a smaller raised area for interment of ashes to the east side.
+Both came into service in 1999 and are administered and maintained by Settle Town Council.

 If you need further help with your search, please contact Rev Julie on 01729 825955.
 Unfortunately, a dedicated search of the registers may be chargeable, see below: